Im-0xea/ibranching/README.md

 This drastically reduces code size(by 40% in length and 10% in filesize, on ib itself), makes code easier to write, and in my opinion encurages good code formating

-It also gets rid of the "where to put the braces" dicotomy, which plague tradition programming syntax aswell as the common mistake of missing semicolons
+It also gets rid of the "where to put the braces" dicotomy, which plagues traditional programming syntax aswell as the common mistake of missing semicolons

 ### Example